adamedx/autographps/ROADMAP.md

 * Add -filter to get-graphitem
 * Add preference support for prompt
 * Fix get-graphmethod -uri to not need graphname
+* Fix Invoke-GraphMethod does not handle inherited types

 ### Postponed